Foundations

 Soap, candles & skincare

 There’s a certain pride in the ability to multitask at work or with busy lives and schedules to coordinate.
 My multitasking is more about ruminating ideas as I’m constantly in motion, and in project.
-I suspect soapmaking was a bit intuitive feeling like a bridge between dyeing and sculpture.
+I suspect soapmaking was a bit intuitive; a bridge between dyeing and sculpture.
 I really geek out on superfat values, water discounting or playing with saponification levels.
 Candle making was a much longer journey however, putting it down many times to let ideas work in the background.
 I’ve spent a couple years developing my wax recipe and testing.
-Beeswax is naturally a combustible wax, but for scent projection it’s not always easy to coax and even tougher in a container.
 Melt point and overall burn temperature to prevent the candle getting overly hot is really important and any chandler is probably the most focused here.
-I’ve bought candles of all price ranges that absolutely rage.
-Comparing a little kiln knowledge helped.
+Of course fragrance and how much lift or throw it has is what’s important for a consumer but my experience with the environment in a kiln and using candles (in all price ranges that absolutely rage) made me realize this was most important.
+A little kiln knowledge helped.

 From a young age I’ve always loved fragrance.
 I loved the perfumes my mom had (and rarely wore).
 When my both grandmothers visited they breezed in dressed so elegantly and smelled so lovely.
 Interestingly, while my mom never wore much of the perfume she was likely given, she really liked making candles in the 90’s.
 I’ve marked every new apartment, job, relationship (or breakup) with new scents to mark time with candles and perfume.
 Just before lockdown while most people were buying food, I stocked up on candles, just in case.
-Our sense of smell is such a primitive sense, and find it endlessly fascinating how memories are connected to scent.
+Our sense of smell is so primitive.
+I find it endlessly fascinating how memories are connected to scent.
 Fine fragrances will follow perhaps in 2025.
 Slowly slowly, catchee monkey.

 The moment oils and alkali saponify to make soap was electric for me.
 I was absolutely besotted by it.

 I started making my own cosmetics and skincare to understand ingredients for my health and the health of the environment.
 My skin is very sensitive (and fair), and I’ve struggled for so long to find something that felt comfortable.
-It wasn’t until my skin looked and felt better after making my own that I realized how hard it was to find emulsifiers especially that were environmentally safe for aquatic life especially.
+It wasn’t until my skin looked and felt better after making my own that I realized how hard it was to find emulsifiers especially that were environmentally safe and for aquatic life in particular.
 It is staggering that silicones, acrylics and polymers aren’t regulated in the US for leave on products despite the scientific evidence of how harmful they are to wildlife.
-I joined Formula Botanica for the same reason I started making my own cleaners; I wanted to find the biodegradable ingredients I wasn’t finding easily in my own research.
-Formula Botanica is a community I am very proud to be a part of and have faith that all indie makers in every industry can impact great change.
+Why are there paint thinners and isopropyl alcohol in lipstick is beyond me.
+I joined Formula Botanica for the same reason I started making my own cleaners; I wanted to find the biodegradable solutions I wasn’t finding easily in my own research.
+Formula Botanica is a community I am very proud to be a part of and have faith that all indie makers in every industry can have an impact for great change.

 Environment

 The framework of my conscience has always been focused on the environment.
 Every decision I make as a consumer considers cradle to grave because we must.
-With so many products it really is very easy to find better substitutes.
-And nature is endlessly fascinating.
+With so many products and so much in biotech this is the golden age in our present if we choose to find better substitutes.
 My love and interest in plants really came from studying permaculture, growing plants for glazes and pigments, and in my current pursuit in restoring my 16 acres property with keystone species at Satis Gardens.
 My own Homegrown National Park project.

 Ingredients for Isola and Théo have been carefully curated.
 Choosing impact-driven ingredients that support a better ecology and Fair Trade communities are the first touchpoint.
-Products have to be first and foremost: effective, safe, stable with as little effect on habitat all at the same time.
+Products have to be first and foremost: effective, safe and stable with as little effect on habitat all at the same time.
 It’s important to distinguish that a material may be natural, but if it disturbs an ecosystem it is not sustainable.
-A product that’s incredibly buzz-worthy-exotic but so precious, bordering on endangered it is not sustainable.
-There are so many ingredients that are beneficial that the choices can be dizzying, which is a good problem to have.
+A product that’s incredibly buzz-worthy-exotic but so precious, bordering on endangered is not sustainable.
+There are so many ingredients that are beneficial, and so the choices can become dizzying.
+Not a bad problem to have.
 It truly feels like the golden age of bio-everything: engineering, chemistry, medicine, etc. Upcycled ingredients are becoming far more accessible, packaging is finally starting to change, and organic products are becoming the preferred standard.
 It’s heartening and incredibly exciting.

 Social Consciousness